Fred-Barclay/Caja-Wipe/README.md

  - python-caja
  - xautomation
  - secure-delete
- *Please note that these are the Debian names and may vary per distro.
-For example, `secure-delete` is called `srm` in Arch*
+ *Please note that these are the Debian package names and may vary per distro.
+ For example, `secure-delete` is provided by `srm` in Arch*

 ### Debian (and Debian-based distros)
 a) Download source code